-Now we can write an integrality nature of Theorem \ref{th.weak-pullback} more clearly as follows. \begin{proposition} Let $n_1,n_2$ be integers such that $2 \le n_1 \le n_2 \le 4$ and let $k,l$ be even positive integers such that $k \ge l$.
+Now, for our later purpose, we rewrite a special case of Theorem \ref{th.weak-pullback} as follows. \begin{proposition} Let $n_1,n_2$ be integers such that $2 \le n_1 \le n_2 \le 4$ and let $k,l$ be even positive integers such that $k \ge l$.
 Then we have